ARRIVING & DEPARTING

 We recommend to check the size of your bikes and do bike fit at least a day before the departure.
 You may visit our local outlets for the same.

 November, December, January & February marks the winter season in Rajasthan.
 The monsoon season has ended.
 The temperature could be close to 2-5 degree Celsius in nights in Dec-Jan, but the days are sunny with temperatures around 15-20 degree Celsius.
 Nights can get chilly in the highlands.
-Irrespective of temperature, breeze is usually chilly in Rajasthan during winter season, especially highlands.
 It is recommended to carry warm clothes and breathable windproof jacket.
+These are the best months for cycling in Rajasthan.

 With varied terrain, starting form below sea level in costal plains to 1900m in the mountains, Kerala has a diverse climate.
 A typical tropical climate, it remains cooler in the highlands and hot and humid in coastal plain through out the year.